Tnatiel/bootstrap-blog/README.md

 Flask Bootstrap Blog has the following features:

 * Home page with a list of blog posts.
-* Post page with the full text of a blog post.
+* Post page with the full text of a blog post and a comment section.
 * About page with information about the blog.
 * Contact page with a form to send an email message to the blog owner.
+* User authentication and authorization.
+* User profile pictures using Flask Gravatar.
+* Password hashing for user security.
-* View existing blog posts
+* View existing blog posts.
-* Create new posts
+* Create new posts.
-* Edit existing posts
+* Edit existing posts.
-* Delete posts
+* Delete posts.
+* Leave comments on posts.

 ## File Structure